ericnishio/dracarys/README.md

 # Dracarys

-A cosmetic addon for World of Warcraft Classic that shows a dragon around the player portrait.
+A cosmetic addon for [*World of Warcraft Classic*](https://worldofwarcraft.com/en-us/wowclassic) that puts a dragon frame around your player portrait.

-Supported variations:
+Portrait options:

 - Rare
 - Rare Elite